-- 10.1 RBC recognises the importance of early help in preventing a problem from escalating.
+10.1 RBC recognises the importance of early help in preventing a problem from escalating.
+Early help may be provided exclusively by the School in cases that do not require a referral to statutory services or in conjunction with third parties where the threshold criteria have been met.
 The School acknowledges that young people may face many challenges that put them in need of support and thus we ensure that staff are aware of them.
-These challenges include stress, peer pressure, problematic body image, anxiety, and relationship issues. - 10.2 The School's community of practice model ensures that individual pupils are discussed on a regular basis in small teams, for example in Section meetings, which generally run through each year group.
+These challenges include stress, peer pressure, problematic body image, anxiety, and relationship issues.

+10.2 The School's community of practice model ensures that individual students are discussed on a regular basis in small teams, for example in Section meetings, which generally run through each year group.
 These conversations identify emerging issues and troubling patterns, to better enable early help to be given before acute problems develop.
 Directors of Section are also DDSLs and are familiar with the concept or and local arrangements for early help.
 The DSL will also attend such meetings.
-Other School systems are further used to identify pupils who may be of concern, such as admissions processes, conversations with tutors, and PSHE lessons. - 10.3 Pupils are encouraged to raise concerns as soon as they are identified, either to their tutor, Head of Year, any teacher, or directly to the Designated Safeguarding Lead, so that effective early support can be provided.
+Other School systems are further used to identify students who may be of concern, such as admissions processes, conversations with tutors, and Wellbeing lessons.

+10.3 Students are encouraged to raise concerns as soon as they are identified, either to their tutor, Head of Year, any teacher, or directly to the Designated Safeguarding Lead, so that effective early support can be provided.
 They will always be taken seriously and never be made to feel that they are creating a problem for reporting concerns or abuse.
-Pupils will be told of the 'ways to share and speak out' (see further Section 16, below). - 10.4 If staff believe that a pupil could benefit from early help, they should discuss the matter with the DSL or the pupil's Director of Section (DDSL), who will give consideration to local safeguarding arrangements and thresholds, and decide what action should be taken. - 10.5 The progress of pupils receiving early help will be monitored and, if the situation is not improving, a further referral to Children's Services will be considered.
+Students will be told of the 'ways to share and speak out' (see further Section 16, below).

+10.4 If staff believe that a student could benefit from early help, they should discuss the matter with the DSL or the student's Director of Section (DDSL), who will give consideration to local safeguarding arrangements and thresholds and decide what action should be taken.

+10.5 The progress of students receiving early help will be monitored and, if the situation is not improving, a further referral to Children's Services will be considered.
 All decisions and actions will be logged on MyConcern.

-- 10.6 The School recognises the additional vulnerability of children, who: - are disabled or have special educational needs; - do not have English as a first language; - are in private foster care; - are faced with challenging family circumstances - have undergone 'aces' (adverse childhood experiences); - are acting as a young carer; - are showing early signs of abuse, neglect, or mental health problems; - are misusing drugs or alcohol; - are at risk of being radicalised or exploited; - may be subject to discrimination on any grounds, for example: race, religion, ethnicity, sexual orientation, gender identity, neurodiversity.
+10.6 The School recognises the additional vulnerability of children, who:

+- are disabled or have special educational needs; - do not have English as a first language; - are in private foster care; - are faced with challenging family circumstances - have undergone 'aces' (adverse childhood experiences); - are acting as a young carer; - are showing early signs of abuse, neglect, or mental health problems; - are misusing drugs or alcohol; - are at risk of being radicalised or exploited; - are frequently missing, or permanently absent from School, or not in receipt of full-time education; - may be subject to discrimination on any grounds, for example: race, religion, ethnicity, sexual orientation, gender identity, neurodiversity; and - have experienced temporary exclusions and are at risk of permanent exclusion

 Such children may be more likely to need early help.
-Also, recognising abuse or neglect may be more difficult for these children for many reasons, including:
+Also, recognising abuse, exploitation or neglect may be more difficult for these children for many reasons, including: